 (5) Prior to permit approval, LEAP must review existing soil sampling and clean-up information for the site, if any exists.

-(6) For undeveloped lands that have no sampling records, the applicant will refer to the Soil Sampling Program For Undeveloped Lands Quality Assurance Project Plan.
-Yards in existence prior to the release of the 2009 EPA ROD on September 17, 2009 will be sampled by EPA’s Contractor at no cost to the owner.
+(6) For undeveloped lands that have no sampling records, the applicant will refer to the current Soil Sampling Quality Assurance Project Plan and may contact the EPA for additional information.

 (7) The person doing the work must complete training for certification as described in Section 3.